Overview

 Task Steps

-If Task Analysis is selected as a measurement type, task steps will be available for configuration instead of targets.
+If Task Analysis is selected as the program measurement type, task steps will be available for configuration instead of targets.
 To configure Task Analysis steps, select the pencil icon.

 To adjust the order of task steps, select the multiple dot icon and drag and drop the selected step to the desired position.